 - A wrong decision or judgment error is putting you at risk?

 You feel you may be at a fork in your career path.
 Maybe you’re not enjoying your work, culture, climate, or opportunity.
 Every role with every company has peaks and valleys, so the “stay or leave” decision should not be a knee-jerk to an isolated occurrence.
-The decision should be made as this valley persists or deepens.
+Whether to stay or leave should be made as this valley persists or deepens.
 Let’s analyze each of these eight decision points.

 - Struggling Business model – Is it temporary or long-term?
 Does the organization have a plan to get out of a bad situation?
 Are there milestones to improvement?
 If there are no plans and ways to measure growth (milestones), then it is time to take steps to leave.
 If there is a plan without milestones or if the company is continually missing the benchmarks, it is time to take steps to go.
 Continual progress toward an improved situation is essential to stay.